Political row brewing if Ireland loses its appeal on Apple

 The European Commission’s 2016 decision to find that Ireland had given Apple a special deal on tax was a big political move, clearly designed to lay down a marker.
 On Wednesday we will find out if its reasoning stands up to legal scrutiny.

-The decision is generally frame as a straight win or lose.
-But it is worth remembering that a messy middle ground is possible too, where the court agrees with some of the commission’’s ruling but not all of it .
+The decision is generally framed as a straight win or lose.
+But it is worth remembering that a messy middle ground is possible too, where the court agrees with some of the commission’s ruling but not all of it .

 Given the complexity of the issues, this is quite possible.
 Anything but a straight rejection of the commission’s case will immediately raise one thorny political issue – will Ireland appeal to the European Court of Justice?